These books may pique your interest and give you some insight into the old-fashioned art of making harness.

 Heavy Horses is probably one of the most comprehensive yet beginner-friendly draft horse resources on the web.

-For truly small farms, these draft animals can be quite useful in their own way, transporting tools, produce, firewood, small children, or whatever else is required.
+For truly small farms, these draft animals can be quite useful, transporting tools, produce, firewood, small children, and more.

 You may be wondering if you can really have it all.
 After all, weren’t modern livestock breeds specialized for a reason?
 Let’s find out.